Guadeloupe Travel Guide

 In addition to tobacco, sugar plantations were also established.
 In its heyday, Guadeloupe produced more sugar than all the British islands combined.
 Slave labour was imported from West Africa to work on the plantations.
 The population of Guadeloupe today is 410,335, mainly comprised of descendants of the slaves.
-After slavery was abolished, indentured laborers were imported from India.
+After slavery was abolished, indentured labourers were imported from India.

 At one stage Britain held control of the island but traded it for Canada during the Treaty of Paris.

 Today tourism is a key industry, with 83% of tourists being French.
 English is not widely spoken on the island, so a little français speaking ability is useful.